20 Naxalites surrender in Chhattisgarh's Sukma

 They turned themselves in before senior police and CRPF officials here citing disappointment with "hollow" Maoist ideology, atrocities committed by cadres on innocent tribals and growing internal differences within the banned outfit, Superintendent of Police Kiran Chavan said.

-Those who surrendered were also impressed by the 'Niyad Nellanar' scheme of the state government, aimed at facilitating development works in remote villages and the new surrender and rehabilitation policy, he said.
+Those who surrendered were also impressed by the 'Niyad Nellanar' (your good village) scheme of the state government, aimed at facilitating development works in remote villages and the new surrender and rehabilitation policy, he said.

 All Naxalites who surrendered were provided an assistance of ₹50,000 each and will be further rehabilitated as per the government's policy, he added.